Kosovo Centre for Public Safety Education and Development

 The Kosovo Centre for Public Safety Education and Development (KCPSED), formerly the Kosovo Police Service School, is a training centre and education provider for the Kosovo Police, and for other public services in Kosovo.
-It is based in Vučitrn, 25 kilometers north of Pristina.
+It is based in Vushtrri, 25 kilometers north of Pristina.

 The Kosovo Police Service School (KPSS) was founded in September 1999, with help from the UN Police Mission in Kosovo, and run by the Organization for Security and Co-Operation in Europe (OSCE) - specifically, by the Department of Police Education and Development (DPED).
 The European Commission, particularly the EULEX mission, has also provided support for training.
 The school was founded as part of a broader OSCE initiative, in order to rebuild civil capabilities and rule of law after Serb armed forces were withdrawn at the end of the Kosovo War.
 By 2006 the KPS was able to take over responsibility for major policing operations.

 Police training

 Training for police officers includes 20 weeks in the classroom and then 20 weeks of field training; at the end of the forty weeks, police officers are qualified and can work independently.
 Training emphasises the importance of human rights and fair policing in a democratic society.
 Additional courses were offered in specialist subjects including supervision and management, as well as recertification.
 A 4-week Criminal Investigation Course has been offered, for detectives, since 2001; and also a 4-week Traffic Accident Investigation Course.

 Additionally, since August 2001, trainer certification has been provided, so that the Kosovo Police service has its own qualified trainers.